zyang91/zhanchao-story-map/README.md

 Sources like [Stop Demolishing Philly](https://www.stopdemolishingphilly.com/map/) or other privately compiled data sources.

 Use one of the template story maps in the _templates/_ folder, modified as you see fit, to explain your topic.

-* At least 5 slides
-* Host your site on GitHub Pages
+For example, open [templates/scrollytelly/](templates/scrollytelly/) and copy the contents to the root folder in this repository.
+You can then modify the HTML, CSS, JavaScript, and data to suit your needs.

 ### Step 2: Think About Slide Content

 Your story will have multiple slides, each with a title, some additional text, maybe images, and geographic data.
-Some parts of your slide content will go straight into your HTML, and other parts will go into a JavaScript structure to be placed on your map when the corresponding HTML content is visible.
+Your slide content will go straight into your HTML, and your map features will go in to separate GeoJSON files in the [data/](data/) folder.

 ### Step 3: Submit your story map

 Commit your code and push it to your repository on GitHub.
-Set up GitHub pages on the repository and submit the link to both the GitHub Repository and the live site on GitHub Pages via the assignment on the class Canvas.
+Set up GitHub pages on the repository and submit a new pull request into the original project repository in the class organization.